 \subsection{Conclusion}

 We present \textsc{OptiKIT}, an end-to-end, production-grade framework for automated LLM optimization with distributed and dynamic resource management.
-To the best of our knowledge, existing toolchains address isolated aspects of the optimization process. \textsc{OptiKIT} provides a fully integrated system that automates every stage--from model fetching and compression to statistical evaluation, inference benchmarking, and deployment tuning.
-Starting from a raw model, enterprise teams can obtain a production-ready optimized model with minimal manual intervention.

-Empirical evaluations across diverse model families and real-life production configurations demonstrate that \textsc{OptiKIT} achieves more than $2\times$ throughput improvements per GPU while maintaining near full-precision accuracy across reasoning, instruction-following, and safety benchmarks.
-Through our empirical studies, we validate \textsc{OptiKIT} as an effective and reproducible solution for large-scale, production-grade LLM optimization.
+Unlike existing toolchains that address isolated aspects of the process, \textsc{OptiKIT} automates every stage---from model fetching and compression to statistical evaluation, inference benchmarking, and deployment tuning---enabling enterprise teams to obtain a production-ready optimized model with minimal manual intervention.
+Empirical evaluations across diverse model families and real-life production configurations demonstrate more than $2\times$ throughput improvements per GPU while maintaining near full-precision accuracy across reasoning, instruction-following, and safety benchmarks.
+These results validate \textsc{OptiKIT} as an effective and reproducible solution for large-scale, production-grade LLM optimization.